ok-nick/opensource.contentauth.org/docs/signing/local-signing.md

 The prerelease libraries for [Node.js](../c2pa-node), [Python](../c2pa-python), and [C++/C](../c2pa-c) can also add and sign a manifest.

 :::warning Warning
-Accessing a private key and certificate directly from the file system is fine during development, but doing so in production is not ecure.
-Instead use a Key Management Service (KMS) or a hardware security module (HSM) to access the certificate and key; for example as show in the [C2PA Python Example](https://github.com/contentauth/c2pa-python-example).
+Accessing a private key and certificate directly from the file system is fine during development, but doing so in production is not secure.
+Instead use a Key Management Service (KMS) or a hardware security module (HSM) to access the certificate and key; For more information, see [Using a certificate in production](prod-cert.mdx).
 :::

 ## Example

 Here is an example of generating a C2PA-compliant set of credentials using [GlobalSign](http://globalsign.com/) certificate authority (CA).
 GlobalSign is just one of many CAs.
-For a list of some others, see [Getting a security certificate](#getting-a-security-certificate) above.
+For a list of some others, see [Getting a security certificate](get-cert.md#certificate-authorities-cas).

-Credential management is a complex topic and different for every organization.
-See [above](#overview) for links to best practices.

 :::note
 This example uses an inexpensive personal certificate, which is fine for development and testing, but for production use an enterprise certificate is strongly recommended.
 An enterprise certificate is required for [Verify](https://verify.contentauthenticity.org/) to display your organization name when for signed assets.